Immigration Checklist: What our law office generally recommends

 12. Any Cedula/Matricula Cards

-It is important to note that Jamaica requires all documents sent to the Jamaican Government to be Notarized/Notarised True Copies.
+It is important to note that Jamaica requires all ID, Certificates, and Government documents sent to the Jamaican Government to be Notarized/Notarised True Copies.
 The following is a list of documents normally required:

 The DOS may also request: